gciruelos/maggot/README.md

 maggot
 ======

-A simple snake game written in C.
+Simple snake game written in C. It aims to follow the KISS philosophy.

 How to use
 ----------